 Selárdalur valley in Arnarfjörður fjord West Fjords

-Selárdalur valley is one of the Ketildalir valleys on the southern shore of the long Arnarfjörður fjord; it is one of the few valleys in the area that is a tourist attraction.
+Selárdalur valley is one of the Ketildalir valleys on the southern shore of the long Arnarfjörður fjord in Iceland; it is one of the few valleys in the area that is a tourist attraction.
 There is more than one reason why this valley is worth visiting.
 Most of the valleys of the fjord Arnarfjörður are small and narrow, with high and steep mountains on three sides.
 Many of these resemble the small fjords that you see all over the West Fjords, except these are filled with sediments at the bottom and have thus become picturesque valleys.
-The sediments provide good, nutrient-rich soil for farming; they have been providing adequate livelihood for people for more than a thousand years, right from the time of settlement.
+The sediments provide good, nutrient-rich soil for farming; they have been providing an adequate livelihood for people for more than a thousand years, right from the time of settlement.
 Additionally, many of them host good landing spots for boats by the shoreline, allowing one to take advantage of the rich fishing grounds right in front of the valley.
 It is an interesting comparison between the fjords along which you drive on the southern side of the Ísafjarðardjúp fjord on your way from Ísafjörður to the Steingrímsfjarðarheiði mountain pass and the fjords on the southern shore of the peninsula named Barðaströnd.
 Unlike Ketildalir, where you drive along the coast, driving along the fjords takes you right to the bottom of the fjord and then out of its mouth.

 Selárdalur was a prosperous community for centuries